Maria Arena Bell

-Biography
+Early life and education

-Maria Arena Bell grew up in Newport Beach, California.
-She received a Bachelor of Arts degree in Art History from Northwestern University and did post graduate work in 19th Century Art.
-She began her career as a fashion designer for a major Los Angeles based garment manufacturer.
-In 1988, writer William J. Bell hired Maria Arena for the soap opera The Bold and the Beautiful (1987).
+Maria Arena grew up in Newport Beach, California and graduated from Newport Harbor High School in 1981.
+She received a Bachelor of Arts double degree in Fiction Writing and Art History from Northwestern University and did post graduate work in 19th Century Art.

+Career

+Arena began her career as a fashion designer for a major Los Angeles based garment manufacturer.

+In 1988, writer William J. Bell hired Arena for The Bold and the Beautiful in 1987.
 There, she created the character of Sally Spectra who was loosely based on her step-father who worked in the Los Angeles garment industry.